cryslith/cherry/docs/plan.md

 # Determining approval

-- Require target branch = master
+- Require target branch to be listed in the config file
-  - (todo) support other target branches
 - Limitation: Can't tell whether reviews were made for the correct target branch
 - [List all reviews](https://developer.github.com/v3/pulls/reviews/#list-reviews-on-a-pull-request)
 - Filter only reviews made for this commit #